-- 1. First rule breaking Verbal warning. - The member of staff should tell the child what they are doing wrong and which rule they are breaking. - 2.
-Second rule breaking Time-out from play. - In the hall children may be asked to wait for longer before going out to play, they may have to wait at an allocated area (usually the bench). - Outside the child may be asked to stand in a particular area, sit at a table, walk with the Lunchtime Controller, pick up litter, or may not be allowed to play on the field or pirate ship. - Indoors the child may be asked to stand in an isolated and quiet area of the classroom for a period of time.
+1. First rule breaking - Verbal warning.

+- The member of staff should tell the child what they are doing wrong and which rule they are breaking.

+2. Second rule breaking - Time-out from play.

+- In the hall children may be asked to wait for longer before going out to play, they may have to wait at an allocated area (usually the bench). - Outside the child may be asked to stand in a particular area, sit at a table, walk with the Lunchtime Controller, pick up litter, or may not be allowed to play on adventure play area. - Indoors the child may be asked to stand in an calm and quiet area of the classroom for a period of time.